ibm-cloud-docs/transit-gateway/ha-dr.md

 ### Backing up transit gateways for disaster recovery
 {: #disaster-recovery-tgw}

 Be prepared to re-create your transit gateways and connections.
-This section helps you ensure that you have all the data needed for this purpose.
+The following section helps you ensure that you have all the data that is needed for this purpose.

 {{site.data.keyword.tg_full_notm}} backups are cross-regionally durable.
 They are stored across multiple regions, and are restorable to other regions.
 {: note}